uthark/blog/content/post/2018-01-22-go-restful-yaml.markdown

     // Write a serialized version of the value on the response.
     // The Response may have a compressing writer.
 Depends on Accept-Encoding.
-    // status should be a valid Http Status code Write(resp *Response, status int, v interface{}) error }
+    // status should be a valid HTTP status code Write(resp *Response, status int, v interface{}) error }
 ```